ctcovington/ml_pipeline_prototype/README.md

 ### File Structure <a name='File_Structure'></a>
 - `cluster.json`: configuration file for submitting jobs to a computing cluster
-- `conda_env.yaml`: configuration file to create conda environment for running pipeline
+- `conda_env.yaml`: configuration file to create conda environment for running the pipeline
 - `config.yaml`: configuration file containing  all parameters necessary to run pipeline
 - `run_pipeline.sh`: bash script that runs pipeline
 - `Snakefile`: snakemake file that specifies rules (tasks to be completed)